cirosantilli/linux-cheat/network/README.md

     echo $HOSTNAME
     hostname

-In the default bash `PS1` line for ubuntu and many systems you see:
-`ciro@ciro-Thinkpad-T430`, then the hostname is `ciro-Thinkpad-T430`.
+In the default bash `PS1` line for Ubuntu and many systems you see: `ciro@ciro-Thinkpad-T430`, then the hostname is `ciro-Thinkpad-T430`.

 Change hostname for cur session:

     h=
     sudo hostname "$h"

-prompt `PS1` is not changed immediatelly.
+prompt `PS1` is not changed immediately.

 ##Change hostname permanently